 Councillor Sue Austen asked whether drivers could wear tailored shorts if the weather was hot.
-In response, it was stated that for standard private hire vehicles, drivers were allowed to wear shorts but this issue related to executive work, so shorts would not be considered appropriate.
+For standard private hire vehicles, drivers were allowed to wear shorts but this issue related to executive work so shorts would not be considered appropriate.
 Such vehicles usually had climate control, so would not get hot.

 Councillor Paul Cox wondered whether this would apply to transgender drivers and would be too restrictive.
 This was accepted as a valid point and the reference in the proposal to male and female drivers separately would be removed.
 There then ensued a discussion on the exact wording to be used, with various Members and officers offering suggestions relating to the criteria for attire and the use of company logos.